According to Wikipedia,

 Adams State University is known for it's academic work in the following disciplines:

-Adams State University's most influential alumni faculty include professors and professionals in the fields of Sociology, Nursing, and Earth Sciences.
+Adams State University's most influential alumni faculty include professors and professionals in the fields of Sociology, Criminal Justice, and Anthropology.
 Here are some of Adams State University's most famous alumni: